What to Expect at Your Child's Cardiac Center Outpatient Visit

 Many children with congenital and acquired heart defects will need long-term monitoring.
 At Children's Hospital of Philadelphia, these patients will return to the Cardiac Center's Outpatient Clinic for cardiac care.

-This page will help you prepare your child about what to expect during their outpatient visit to the Cardiac Center at CHOP's Main Hospital Location.
+This page will help you prepare your child about what to expect during their outpatient visit to the Buerger Center for Advanced Pediatric Care at CHOP’s Main Philadelphia Campus Location.
 Most of these procedures will be the same if your child receives outpatient services at one of our CHOP Specialty Care Centers.
 You can talk to your child's clinical care team if you have additional questions about what to expect and how best to prepare your child.

 Arrival and check-in

-When you arrive at the Cardiology Clinic on the third floor of the Main Hospital, please check in at the front desk or use one of the check-in kiosks.
+When you arrive at the Cardiology Clinic on the Twelfth floor of the Buerger Center, please check in at the Registration desk.

 Parents may need to review or sign some paperwork, then your family can relax in the waiting room until your child's name is called.

 The waiting room always has a children's movie playing and there are toys and books to entertain your child while they wait.
 Older children or teens may prefer to bring their phones or tablets to play games and watch shows.
 You can also bring a snack for your child.
-Our Main Hospital Location also has a cafeteria and gift shop available.
+Our Buerger Center Location has a café located on the first floor.
+Additionally, there is a cafeteria located a short walk from the Buerger Center in the Main Hospital.

 Vital signs and tests